-3.9 The Programme is in the process of being refreshed and transitioned to ensure that a number of strands of work which have been evolving are fully co-ordinated and for part of a re-energised approach.
-The primary route through which the remaining funding gap identified in Table 3 above will be addressed will therefore be from existing and new change programme projects which will be identified on a rolling basis.
-As noted above in Section 3.1 target led savings have been re-introduced as part of the 2022/23 revenue budget process which have been included with the Change Programme under the service contraction element.
+3.8 The Programme was refreshed and transitioned to ensure that a number of strands of work which have been evolving are fully co-ordinated and for part of a re-energised approach.
+The primary route through which the remaining funding gap identified in Table 3 above will be addressed will therefore be from existing and new change programme projects, including the first years of projects identified through the scenario plans each Service was asked to submit, which will be identified on a rolling basis.